 “From the outset, it’s important to be realistic about what your copywriter will be able to achieve with the tools they’ve been given.”

 Having said that you should be clear about what you do and don’t like, the main thing to consider is how well the copy meets the brief.
-After all, you’re not the target reader and part of why you’ve hired a copywriter is to bring an outside perspective.
+After all, you’re not the target reader and part of why you’ve hired a copywriter or copywriting agency is to bring an outside perspective.

 For example, you may have asked for a technically complex piece that still needs to be accessible to a non-technical audience.
 In which case, don’t be surprised if the copy is simplified and not as nuanced as you – the expert – understand it to be.

-Of course, creating a good, detailed brief is part of what a copywriter should be able to help you with.
+Of course, creating a good, detailed brief is part of what your copywriter or agency should be able to help you with.
 Ideally, work on it collaboratively and sign it off before any writing work starts so everyone is on the same page as to what good should look like.

 From the outset, it’s important to be realistic about what your copywriter will be able to achieve with the tools they’ve been given.